Berts ytterligare betraktelser: Plot

+Bert also meets Joel, a Christian youth leader riding a motorcycle, and Bert is allowed to ride on the back of the motorcycle.

+When Bert returns to school after one week of fever between October and November, he larns that Emilia has asked for him and by November, Bert and Emilia often talk.

 As weeks pass, December comes, with Advent, Saint Lucy's Day, Christmas and New Year.
 While the class celebrates the First of Advent, Bert watches Emilia in the candlelight, while Åke puts fire on his mathematics book protesting against his views on Christmas being "fascist hypocrisy", and he's forced to pay for a new one.

-Åke soon says that the Earth is threatened by the "multiastronomiska fulingarna", extraterrestrials from the "inner galaxies" in the middle of the Universe, and they say "–Jolijapa", which he says is either a greeting, or a death threat, and Åke plans making a bomb, stealing chemicals from chemistry at school.
-Bert continues his contacts with Emilia, at school, at the youth club, and in town where her mother thinks Bert is nice, and greets through her daughter.
+Bert continues his contacts with Emilia at school, and when he meets her in town, Emilia's mother thinks Bert is nice.

-When Bert's class selects a girl acting as Saint Lucy, blond-haired Annika wins 29 votes against 1 for not so blond-haired Emilia, who receives a vote from Bert.
-Bert's class also sings for their schoolteacher, but Åke eats up all 31 saffron buns and everyone tosses snowballs on him.
+When Bert's class observes Saint Lucy, blond-haired Annika acts as Saint Lucy. Åke eats up all the saffron buns, and his friends toss snowballs on him.
 During the 9th graders Saint Lucy possession, Miranda acts Saint Lucy, and the 7th graders whisper "–Tant Miranda" ("–Lady Miranda").
 When the Christmas break begins, Emilia wants to meet Bert during the holidays.

 Bert's fathers brother, Janne, who lives in New York City in the USA, visits Sweden over the holidays.
 Janne gives Bert a videocassette recorder for Christmas, while Åke gives Bert a pet turtle who Bert names Ove.
 Between Christmas and New Year, Ove eats Bert's aquarium fishes.
 Bert's old grandmother on his father's side is to tired to arrive, and sends a letter instead.

-Lill-Erik gets a portable audiocassetteplayer for Christmas, which he thinks is waterproof, which it isn't.
-On 28 December, Bert starts thinking of who he will marry in the future, not thinking it's Rebecka, Nadja, Paulina, Ida, Anki or Mona, he means it may be Emilia.
-Suddenly he fears the Earth being invaded by small green extraterrestrials from another planet, who would force him to marry a girl of their species instead.

-New Year celebrations in Bert's family occur with his 18 years old cousin Sandra, and his mother's sister Lena and her husband Lars-Olov, who works with computers. Åke's family is also about to have a party, where Åke's father mimics jazz musician Milfred Cherry.
+New Year celebrations in Bert's family occur with his 18 years old cousin Sandra, and his mother's sister Lena and her husband Lars-Olov. Åke's family is also about to have a party, where Åke's father mimics jazz musician Milfred Cherry.

 The book ends on 31 December with Bert thinking of calling Emilia and ask a Happy New Year and ask to get together, Probably, he doesn't dare since in the upcoming book Berts bravader, set the following year, Bert and Emilia officially go together by mid-year, after meeting several times before.